pkorba/simple_amputator/README.md

 # Simple Amputator Bot

-A maubot for Matrix messaging that automatically checks if messages sent in the chat contain Google AMP links.
+A maubot plugin that automatically checks if messages sent in the chat contain Google AMP links.
 If so the bot responds with retrieved canonical links.
 It requires no configuration.

 ![bot_simple_amputator](https://github.com/user-attachments/assets/fa26167d-213d-47a9-8a6a-aea8af2d26c6)